Provisional rider licence

 How to obtain your licence in an undeclared area

-To get a learner rider licence, go to your nearest motor registry
+To get a learner rider licence, go to your nearest motor registry and:

 Take your proof of identity documents.